Frame1910/bruba-ui/README.md

 ### Accept Screen TODO
 - Navigate to a sad screen if RSVP is declined by all users on an invite
-- Update step 2 with relevant formcontrols and validators
 - Call API to save the input data